The Pirates of Penzance

 8th and 12th graders- please check your graduation/culmination dates and list it on your conflicts list!

-A final schedule will be provided after Auditions by March 9th (once we collect/confirm actor conflicts)
+A final schedule with confirmed times, locations and cast members will be provided after Auditions by March 11th (once we collect/confirm actor conflicts)

 Roles will be offered by March 11th.